rosco-m68k/rosco_m68k/code/firmware/rosco_m68k_v1.1/InterfaceReference_v1.1.md

 the default UART (for example to utilise third-party hardware).
 See section 2.3 for details.

+#### 1.1.2.5 PRINTCHAR (Function #4)

+**Arguments**

+* `D1.L` - 4 (Function code)
+* `D0.B` - Character to print

+**Modifies**

+Nothing

+**Description**

+Print the character in `D0.B` to by `A0` to the system's *default console*.

+Where the default console is a serial terminal, this routine may block until there is space in the UART's transmit buffer for the character - as such, it is not suitable for use in time- or latency-critical code (e.g. interrupt handlers).

+The default console is initialized at boot-time by the firmware, and may be the V9958 console (where available), or the *default serial UART*.
+For details on the default UART, see the `SENDCHAR` function.

+System integrators and third-party hardware developers may also override the default console (for example to output to third-party video hardware).
+See section 2.3 for details.

+#### 1.1.2.6 SETCURSOR (Function #5)

+**Arguments**

+* `D1.L` - 5 (Function code)
+* `D0.B` - 0 to hide cursor, non-zero to show

+**Modifies**

+Nothing

+**Description**

+Show or hide the cursor on the *default console*.
+Where this is not possible] (e.g. where the default console is a serial terminal) this routine does nothing.

+The default console is initialized at boot-time by the firmware, and may be the V9958 console (where available), or the *default serial UART*.
+For details on the default UART, see the `SENDCHAR` function.

+System integrators and third-party hardware developers may also override the default console (for example to output to third-party video hardware).
+See section 2.3 for details.

 ## 1.2.
 Easy68k compatibility layer (TRAP 15)